bbc/wraith/README.md

 ## License

-Wraith is available to everyone under the terms of the Apache 2.0 open source licence.
+Wraith is available to everyone under the terms of the Apache 2.0 open source license.
 Take a look at the LICENSE file in the code.

 ## Credits